2024 Best Family, Consumer & Human Sciences Bachelor's Degree Schools in Alabama

 Quality Overall Is Important

-The overall quality of a bachelor's degree school is important to ensure a quality education, not just how well they do in a particular major.
-To account for this we consider a school's overall Best Colleges ranking which itself looks at a collection of different factors like degree completion, educational resources, student body caliber and post-graduation earnings for the school as a whole.
+The overall quality of a bachelor's degree school is important to ensure a good education, not just how well they do in a particular major.
+To take this into account we include a college's overall Best Colleges ranking which itself looks at a collection of different factors like degree completion, educational resources, student body caliber and post-graduation earnings for the school as a whole.

 Average Earnings